+Instrument Development.
 To address our research question, a rating instrument was developed following a review of extant research examining IEP content and quality (e.g., Hunt et al., 1986; Rowland et al., 2015; Shriner et al., 2013) related to PLAAFP, goals, and SAS components of the IEP.
 After quality indicators were identified in the research literature, an operational definition for each quality indicator was located from existing tools or developed by the first and second authors.
 The first two authors then grouped similar items identified across published studies to create a draft quality rating instrument to evaluate each IEP component.
-The remaining study authors then pilot tested this draft instrument with 10 practice (non-study) IEPs.
-Through this process, the IEP quality rating instrument was refined, and a codebook was developed; this instrument was used for data extraction and analysis in the present study.
-The final instrument included four sections relevant to this study: (1) demographic information, (2) PLAAFP, (3) Goals, and (4) SAS.
+The remaining study authors then pilot tested this draft instrument with 10 practice (nonstudy) IEPs.
+Through this process, the IEP quality rating instrument was refined and a codebook was developed; this instrument was used for data extraction and analysis in the present study.
+The final instrument included four sections relevant to this study: (a) demographic information, (b) PLAAFP, (c) goals, and (d) SAS.
 All raters were naïve to student placement while rating all components of each IEP (see Table 3 of supplemental materials for the IEP rating instrument definitions).